Potti Sreeramulu

 Potti Sreeramulu (IAST: Poṭṭi Śrīrāmulu, /te/; 16 March 1901 – 15 December 1952) was an Indian freedom fighter known for his pivotal role in the creation of Andhra State.
 Revered as "Amarajeevi" ("Immortal Being"), he is remembered for his commitment to social justice and the upliftment of Dalits, organizing fasts to advocate for their rights and access to religious sites.
 Influenced by Mahatma Gandhi, Sreeramulu participated in major independence movements, including the Salt Satyagraha and Quit India movement, and was imprisoned multiple times.

 Sreeramulu is most noted for his 58-day hunger strike in 1952, demanding a separate state for Telugu-speaking people from the Madras Presidency.
 His death during the protest sparked widespread riots and public outcry, prompting Prime Minister Jawaharlal Nehru to announce the formation of Andhra State.
 This movement set a precedent for the reorganization of states along linguistic lines in India.
 Sreeramulu's legacy is commemorated in Andhra Pradesh and beyond as a symbol of sacrifice and dedication to regional and social causes.

 Early life

-Sreeramulu was born in a Telugu Hindu family to Guravayya and Mahalakshmamma in 1901 at Padamatapalli, in modern day Nellore district.
+Sreeramulu was born in a Telugu Hindu family to Guravayya and Mahalakshmamma in 1901 at Padamatapalli,(Nadikattuvari palli) in modern day Prakasam district.
 Later, the family shifted to Madras as famine conditions prevailed in this region.
 They later lived in Nellore, Andhra Pradesh.
 He completed his high school in Madras and joined the Victoria Jubilee Technical Institute in Bombay to study sanitary engineering.
 After his college education, Sreeramulu joined the Great Indian Peninsular Railway, Bombay.
 In 1929, Sreeramulu lost both his wife and his newborn child.
 Two years later, he resigned from his job and joined Gandhi's Sabarmati Ashram to serve the struggle for Indian Independence.